puppetlabs/puppetlabs-hocon/README.markdown

 ```

 To control a setting nested within a map contained at another setting, provide the path to that setting
 under the "setting" parameter, with each level separated by a ".".
+So to manage `barsetting` in the following map

 ```
 foo {